-In 1872, Tiffany married Mary (May) Woodbridge Goddard.
-Together and with friends, Tiffany and May traveled in Europe and North Africa.
+Settling into adulthood, Tiffany found success as an artist.
+Named at age twenty-three as an associate of the National Academy of Design, he became a well-known and respected Orientalist painter of North African and Middle Eastern scenes, exhibiting often in New York and abroad.
+The in Europe and North Africa.
 Tiffany's new home for his young family at the Bella Apartment House in New York City was also the first residence in which he practiced the fusion of Eastern and Western styles that would become the hallmark of his interior designs.
 Tiffany's penthouse suite was an amalgamation of Oriental fantasy and nationalistic sobriety that brought together disparate elements into a grand, unified environment.